San Gimignano

 Piazza Del Duomo

 The Piazza Del Duomo is the main piazza of San Gimignano.
-The piazza is quite picturesque and the main cathedral of the town is located here.
-Around the piazza are several large towers that are believed to have been built around a thousand years ago.
-Since this is the main piazza it tends to get crowded with tourists.
+The piazza is quite picturesque and the town cathedral is located here.
+Around the piazza, are several large towers that are believed to have been built around a thousand years ago.
+Since this is the main piazza, it tends to get crowded with tourists.

 The Pinacoteca Civica

 The Pinacoteca Civica is a civic art museum.
-The tiny museum is located in the Palazzo Publicco and has an impressive collection of art work from some of the well known artists in the region.
+The tiny museum is located in the Palazzo Pubblico and has an impressive collection of art work from some of the best known artists in the region.
 Tourists who are interested in art would find the Pinacoteca Civica quite interesting.

 The Towers